racket/racket/racket/src/README.txt

    run `configure` again (with no arguments) in a "local" subdirectory to create a build for the current platform.

-For Racket CS, an additional flag is required:
+For Racket CS, an additional flag is required when not using `--enable-racket=auto`:

- * `--enable-scheme=SCHEME`, where SCHEME is a Chez Scheme (v9.5.3 and up) executable that runs on the build platform; it does not need to match the Chez Scheme version as used in the Racket being built; a "reboot" bootstrapping path is able to reconstruct boot files across versions.
+ * `--enable-scheme=SCHEME`, where SCHEME is a Chez Scheme executable that runs on the build platform; for cross-compilation, it must match the Chez Scheme version as used in the Racket being built.

    Supplying `--enable-scheme=DIR` is also supported, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built